recvfrom/clamav-faq/faq/faq-cctts.md

 ### How do I enable Anonymous Statistics?

-Look in your freshclam.conf (usually located in /usr/local/etc/freshclam.conf) for the entry “SubmitDetectionStats” and ensure it is enabled and points to your clamd.conf, for example “SubmitDetectionStats /usr/local/etc/clamd.conf”.
+Look in your freshclam.conf (usually located in `/usr/local/etc/freshclam.conf`) for the entry “`SubmitDetectionStats`” and ensure it is enabled and points to your clamd.conf, for example “`SubmitDetectionStats /usr/local/etc/clamd.conf`”.
 When you enable SubmitDetectionStats freshclam will fetch the latest statistics from clamd and submit them to our server.

 ### How can I see statistics regarding the malware detected by my own ClamAV installation?